 Welcome!

-The First IEEE International Workshop on Network Science for Quantum Communication Networks (CINS) will be held virtually on TBD in conjunction with INFOCOM 2022.
+The First IEEE International Workshop on Network Science for Quantum Communication Networks (CINS) will be held virtually in conjunction with INFOCOM 2022.

 Scope

 Along with advances in the Quantum Computing domain, Quantum Communication has also made significant strides in the last twenty years, starting with DARPA Quantum Network effort in the first decade of the twenty-first century.
 The pace of advances in Quantum Communication/Networking has accelerated significantly in the second decade with efforts all across the world on advancing this important technology.
 Major efforts are currently underway, not only in the United States, but also in countries such as China, India, U.K., The Netherlands and Singapore.

 Network Science has been used to model the structure and dynamics of a wide variety of large-scale complex networks, including Internet connectivity, the WWW, peer-to-peer networks, and online social networks.
 The concepts from Network Science can play an equally important role in Quantum Communication as it has played in the classical communication.
-Recognizing the important role of Network Science in Quantum Communication, the U. S. Department of Defense has recently awarded a Multidisciplinary University Research Initiative (MURI) award to a consortium of U.S. universities for conducting research on Quantum Network Science.
 The topic of this workshop will be of particular relevance to the INFOCOM community, as Quantum Communication technology is going to play a major role in the computer communication in the future.
 Consequently, it’s extremely important to understand the physics of quantum communication, the higher layer protocols of classical communication as well as tools and techniques from Network Science to derive comprehensive benefit from the Quantum Communication technology.

-A deeper understanding of such interplay between multiple disciplines can only be achieved through closer interaction between physicists, mathematicians, network scientists and communication network designers.
+A deeper understanding of interplay between multiple disciplines can only be achieved through closer interaction between physicists, mathematicians, network scientists and communication network designers.
 The goal of this workshop is to provide a forum for this diverse group of researchers to come together and exchange ideas leading to insights into the design of robust and complex quantum communication networks of the future.

 Call for Papers